Somorpher/ByteCrypt/README.md

 > generates a random key for encryption using the __derive_key_iv function.
 The key is derived from a password using a password-based key derivation function (PBKDF2).

 * Encryption:
-> uses the encrypt_block function to encrypt a block of data using the generated key.
+> uses the cbc_encrypt function to encrypt a block of data using the generated key.
 The encryption process involves the following steps:
 1) Divide the data into blocks of 16 bytes (the block size of AES).
 2) Apply a random initialization vector (IV) to the first block of data.
 3) Encrypt each block of data using the AES algorithm with the generated key.
 4) Store the encrypted data in a buffer.

 * Decryption:
-> uses the decrypt_block function to decrypt a block of encrypted data using the same key used for encryption.
+> uses the decrypt function to decrypt a block of encrypted data using the same key used for encryption.
 The decryption process involves the following steps:
 1) Divide the encrypted data into blocks of 16 bytes.
 2) Apply the random IV used during encryption to the first block of encrypted data.
 3) Decrypt each block of encrypted data using the AES algorithm with the same key used for encryption.